Welcome to today's edition of the Rush 24-7 podcast.

 The Republicans, for some reason, have not done as much on the internet and with YouTube as the Democrats have.

-Though in Europe it's the conservatives who are ahead on YouTube.
+Though in Europe, it's the Conservatives who are ahead on YouTube.

-So it's not a biased thing as Rush Limbaugh tried to insist this week.
+So it's not a biased thing, as Rush Limbaugh tried to insist this week.

 I think the Republicans were trying to find some way to weasel out of this.

-Um, but I think it's going to come around.
+But I think it's going to come around.

 I'm going to bet it's going to happen.